 We end this paper with some possible directions for future research. \begin{itemize} \item Find a more ``direct'' combinatorial proof of the fact that there are no permutations with exactly $5$ CNATs, as explained in Problem~\ref{pb:proof_b(n,5)}. \item Investigate the enumerative sequences $\big( b(n,k) \big)_{n \geq 1}$ for more values of $k$.
 In this paper, we have looked at the cases $k=1, 2, 3, 5, (n-1)!$.
 The paper~\cite{CO} suggests that the entries for $k=4, 6, 7$ do indeed appear in the OEIS~\cite{OEIS}.
-As explained in Remark~\ref{rem:b(n,k!)}, this is not the case for general factorial values of $k$, so it may be that these specific values essentially rely on there being relatively few permutation graphs with the specified number of minimal recurrent configurations.
-For instance, it seems plausible that the only graphs with $4$ minimal recurrent configurations are the two graphs made up of two triangles in Figures~\ref{fig:butterfly} and \ref{fig:k=4_chord11} with some trees attached.
-It also would be interesting to know if there are values of $k$ other than $5$ for which $b(n,k)$ is always $0$. \item One observation form~\cite[Table~1]{CO} which lists the first few values of $\big( b(n,k) \big)$ is that there are very few values for which $b(n,k)$ is odd, other than the $1$'s at the right-hand end of each row implies by Theorem~\ref{thm:max_b(n,k)}.
+As explained in Remark~\ref{rem:b(n,k!)}, this is not the case for general factorial values of $k$, so it may be that these specific values essentially rely on there being relatively few permutation graphs with the specified acyclic orientation number.
+For instance, it seems plausible that the only graphs with acyclic orientation number equal to $4$ are the two graphs made up of two triangles in Figures~\ref{fig:ext_bowtie} and \ref{fig:k=4_chord11} with some trees attached.
+It also would be particularly interesting to know if there are values of $k$ other than $5$ for which $b(n,k)$ is always $0$. \item One observation from~\cite[Table~1]{CO} which lists the first few values of $\big( b(n,k) \big)$ is that there are very few values for which $b(n,k)$ is odd, other than the $1$'s at the right-hand end of each row implied by Theorem~\ref{thm:max_b(n,k)}.
 This is also true in our Table~\ref{table:b(n,k!)} above: $b(6, 24) = 31$ is the only other odd value here.
 Can this observation be quantified in some way? \item A final direction of future research could be to restrict ourselves to certain subsets of permutations, for example \emph{derangements} (permutations with no fixed point).
-Fixed points seem to play an important role in the enumeration of permutations according to their number of associated CNATs, since a fixed point implies the existence of a $321$ pattern, which in turn means a $3$-cycle in the permutation graph (and cycles play an important role in the ASM).
+Fixed points seem to play an important role in the enumeration of permutations according to their number of associated CNATs, since a fixed point implies the existence of a $321$ pattern, which in turn means a $3$-cycle in the permutation graph (and cycles play an important role in graph orientations).
 For instance, we know that there are no derangements with $2$ CNATs (Proposition~\ref{pro:B(n,2)_characterisation}), while permutations with $1$ and $3$ CNATs are all derangements (Propositions~\ref{pro:B(n,1)_quadrants} and \ref{pro:characterisation_B(n,3)_quadrants}).
-It is intriguring to consider other values of $k$ and check whether there are derangements or not which have $k$ CNATs.
+It is intriguing to consider other values of $k$ and check whether there are derangements or not which have $k$ CNATs.
 Besides derangements, we could also restrict ourselves to permutations containing or avoiding certain patterns. \end{itemize}